DJS91/Wizarr-for-Home-Assistant/README.md

 # <img src="logo.png" width="35" height="35"> Wizarr for Home Assistant

-A comprehensive Home Assistant custom integration for monitoring your [Wizarr](https://github.com/wizarrrr/wizarr) server with invitation emailing capabilities.
+A featured Home Assistant custom integration for monitoring your Wizarr server with invitation emailing capabilities.

-Wizarr is an automatic user invitation and management system for Plex, Jellyfin, Emby, Audiobookshelf, Romm, Komga and Kavita.
+<a href="https://github.com/wizarrrr/wizarr" target="_blank">Wizarr</a> is an automatic user invitation and management system for Plex, Jellyfin, Emby, Audiobookshelf, Romm, Komga and Kavita.

 ## Features